 This page is all about VizHub, the flagship product of Datavis Tech INC. VizHub was created to help deliver courses in data visualization and host Open Source code examples for data visualization.
 More advanced features of VizHub are currently being developed that will ultimately help our data visualization consulting projects be carried out faster, better, and more collaboratively.
 VizHub is totally free to use to create public content that is Open Source (MIT licensed).
 Paid plans are in the works but not yet available.
-We have a public Kanban board where you can see plans for new features, and a community issue tracker where you can provide feedback and discuss ideas.
+We have a public Kanban board where you can see plans for new features, provide feedback, and discuss ideas for improving VizHub.

 What can I do with VizHub?

 In addition, VizHub has an educational angle.
 It has been used as the platform for producing and running an online graduate course on Data Visualization at Worcester Polytechnic Institute in Fall 2018 (also released as a 13 hour video from FreeCodeCamp) and Fall 2019.
 It has also been used in Datavis Tech Track Course at CMD Amsterdam, The Netherlands.
 It’s both the platform used for recording screencast coding videos and the platform used by students to perform their assignments.

 The Create Viz Page showcases a collection of works recommended for forking, but you are free to fork any viz created by any person.

 Using third party libraries via ES6 import syntax is possible, but only for libraries that have been set up.
 For all other libraries, you can still use them by accessing the globals that they provide.

 - If a library is included in vizhub-libraries,